xxh/xxh-plugin-prerun-vim/README.md

 Vim plugin for xxh bash.

+This is fork-ready repo: fork and add your settings to `vimrc` file.

 ## Install
 From xxh repo: